v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/objects/my-application-object.md

 ---
-title: My.Application — obiekt (Visual Basic)
+title: My.Application — Obiekt
 ms.date: 07/20/2015
 helpviewer_keywords:
 - My.Application object
 ms.assetid: a0ecfccf-acf7-49ec-a08b-72e6458c5c8d
-ms.openlocfilehash: 1de3696226185d483b7c6bb1d9460949b2df2f5a
+ms.openlocfilehash: d8a0eef4aa685a255a5e1d852e440f8de2f70370
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64633299"
+ms.locfileid: "74350736"
 ---
 # <a name="myapplication-object"></a>My.Application — Obiekt
-Udostępnia właściwości, metody i zdarzenia związane z bieżącej aplikacji.
+Provides properties, methods, and events related to the current application.

 ## <a name="remarks"></a>Uwagi
- Aby uzyskać informacje dotyczące metod i właściwości `My.Application` obiektów, zobacz następujące zasoby:
+ For information about the methods and properties of the `My.Application` object, see the following resources:

-- <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> w przypadku elementów członkowskich, które są dostępne we wszystkich projektach.
+- <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> for members that are available in all projects.

-- <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> w przypadku elementów członkowskich, które są dostępne w aplikacjach Windows Forms.
+- <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> for members that are available in Windows Forms applications.

-- <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> dla elementów członkowskich, które są dostępne w aplikacji konsoli.
+- <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> for members that are available in console applications.

 ## <a name="requirements"></a>Wymagania
  **Namespace:** <xref:Microsoft.VisualBasic.ApplicationServices>

- **Klasa:** <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> (klasę bazową <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> oferuje elementy członkowskie dostępne w aplikacji konsoli i jej klasy bazowej <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> oferuje elementy członkowskie, które są dostępne we wszystkich projektach)
+ **Class:** <xref:Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase> (the base class <xref:Microsoft.VisualBasic.ApplicationServices.ConsoleApplicationBase> provides members available in console applications, and its base class <xref:Microsoft.VisualBasic.ApplicationServices.ApplicationBase> provides the members that are available in all projects)

- **Zestaw:** Visual Basic Runtime Library (w pliku Microsoft.VisualBasic.dll)
+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>Zobacz także